genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `usernameTableLookUpSalt` specifies the salt with which a username is hashed when stored in the database with the above Secret.
 If this is null or undefined, the username will not be hashed in the database.
 Default: null.

 ### loginAck
-The `loginAck` function allows you to define additional values to be sent back to the client as part of the `LOGIN_ACK` message.
+The `loginAck` function enables you to define additional values to be sent back to the client as part of the `LOGIN_ACK` message.
 When you call the `loginAck` function, you have to supply a table or view as a parameter.
 The following functions will be invoked on this table or view:

 #### loadRecord
 The `loadRecord` function can be invoked within the `loginAck` function to load a single record from the previously supplied table or view.